 (This post may contain affiliate links.
 Please read our disclosure policy for more information.)

-The majority of South Dakota must-see sights are public lands – state parks, National Parks, and National Monuments – but there are plenty more recommended stops.
+Most South Dakota must-see sights are public lands – state parks, national parks, and national monuments – but there are plenty more recommended stops.
 So get out for your family road trip packing list and set out for an epic South Dakota adventure!

 How to Plan a Trip to South Dakota